Storing React State in localStorage - and How to Write Tests For It

 - it needs to initialise the

-state with the default argument that gets passed in; - if there is already a value stored in
+localStoragestate with the default argument that gets passed in; - if there is already a value stored in

-, it should initialise the state to that value; - when we update the state, it should update the value stored in
+localStorage, it should initialise the state to that value; - when we update the state, it should update the value stored in

 Initialising the state with the default argument

-The first test, "should set localStorage
+The first test, "should set localStorage with default value", deals with

 requirement one.
 We use react-hooks-testing-library's renderHook to initialise

-our hook with a test value and a test localStorage
+our hook with a test value and a test localStorage key, and then check that

-the value stored in localStorage
+the value stored in localStorage matches what we passed in.

 Initialising the state to the value in localStorage

-The second test, "should set the default value from localStorage
+The second test, "should set the default value from localStorage if it

 exists", checks that the second requirement is met.
-We set the localStorage
+We set the localStorage to

 the test value before rendering our hook.
 We then initialise our state with an